 To expand my calling to support others in healing through dance, I embarked on an in-depth training program in Movement Therapy at the Institute for Transformational Movement, where I received a certificate in Movement Therapy and then spent another seven years serving on staff and maintaining a private practice in movement therapy.

 In 1988 I married my musician husband, Charlie Bommarito, and four years later, we gave birth to our son, Chaz who has since become a fabulous drummer in his own right.
-Our house is constantly filled with music and their many CD recordings often provide a backdrop for my own creations.
+Our house is constantly filled with music and their Percolations Band recordings often provide a backdrop for my own creations.
 I am grateful for their ongoing inspiration!

-In the past twenty years, I have also embraced the dynamic and liberating practice of InterPlay.
-InterPlay is a philosophy and invitation to playfully unlock the wisdom of the body and build community through improvisational story-telling, movement, song and stillness.
+In the past twenty-five years, I have also embraced the dynamic and liberating practice of InterPlay (as well as becoming a certified Leader.)
+InterPlay is a philosophy and invitation to playfully unlock the wisdom of the body and build community through improvisational storytelling, movement, song and stillness.
 I teach a monthly class entitled SpiritPlay where we engage the forms of InterPlay for cracking open scripture stories, celebrating the liturgical seasons and exploring the gifts of dance and prayer.
-I have also incorporated InterPlay in my latest workshops, books and DVD publications as a wonderfully accessible form for anyone to explore movement and creativity as part of his or her spiritual journey.
+I also incorporate InterPlay practices in my books and video publications as simple accessible tools for anyone to explore movement and creativity as part of his or her spiritual journey.

-My private practice in Movement Therapy has gradually evolved into a practice of Dancing Spiritual Direction, where I meet with individuals to explore the art and prayer of dance as a doorway to the soul and to a deepening encounter with God.
-My passion for artistry and spiritual direction has also led to ongoing collaborations with Christine Valters Paintner, including experiential trainings for spiritual directors as well as our book on Awakening the Creative Spirit.
+My private practice in Movement Therapy gradually evolved into a practice of Dancing Spiritual Direction.
+For the past 20 years, I have been meeting with individuals to explore the art and prayer of dance as a doorway to the soul and to a deepening encounter with God.

-Over the years I have performed and taught at numerous conferences across the country.
-I am honored to share my ministry in small local settings as well as large, festive gatherings.
-Below are a few examples of my offerings over the years.
-Please visit the Abbey of the Arts page (coming soon) to learn about my recent creations and collaborations!
+Though COVID has somewhat curtailed my previous penchant for traveling, over the years I have performed and taught at numerous conferences across the country and world.
+I love that my offerings have been featured in small local settings as well as large, festive gatherings.
+Below are a few examples of my historical offerings over the years.
+Please visit the Abbey of the Arts page to learn about my current and recent creations and collaborations!

 World Parliament of Religions – 2015